SamsterBirdies/forts-modding-tools/readme.txt

 		This script will take those old HUD icons and convert them to the new ones.
 		Script must be run in the same folder as the icons.
 		Please make a backup of your icons before running this.
 There is a chance of error.

+	log_device_extract.py
+		when using endos dump mod for weapons and devices, this tool will split the single log into seperate neat and tidy files.

+	make_HUD_icon.py
+		This tool will automatically create A, D, R, S textures for HUD sprites.
+		An 'example.png' is included
+		This script requires PIL (can be installed by running: python -m pip install pillow)

 	mod_starter.py
 		This script will save time by creating the basic files needed for starting a new mod.